KvnFltr/kvnfltr.github.io/_portfolio/esycom.md

 </p>

 ### Context & Objective
-TENG devices deliver **high-voltage, low-current, pulsed** outputs—not directly usable by electronics.
-The project adapts the two-stage chain from the paper—**Bennet doubler → hysteresis switch → step-down DC-DC → regulator**—to store energy and supply **~3.3–3.6 V** for a Bluetooth node.
+TENG devices deliver **high-voltage, low-current, pulsed** outputs, not directly usable by electronics.
+The project adapts the two-stage chain from the paper: **Bennet doubler → hysteresis switch → step-down DC-DC → regulator** to store energy and supply **~3.3–3.6 V** for a Bluetooth node.
 My task was to **compare circuit options**, **model** them in **LTSpice**, and **verify** behaviors on a **bench prototype** and **on-site tests**.

 ### Approach